mautic/mautic-documentation/pages/04.Troubleshooting/02.Update Failed/docs.en.md

 To update the files manually, you will have to:
 1. Back up (download) all Mautic files from your server to your local computer, using FTP or the [scp command][scp-command] which is much faster.
-2. Delete all Mautic files and folders.
+2. Delete all Mautic files and folders on your server.
 Use FTP or the [rm command][rm-command] (use the latter with extreme caution)
 3. Download the latest Mautic package from [https://www.mautic.org/download][mautic-download]
 4. Upload the zip package to the server, to the Mautic folder, using FTP or the [scp command][scp-command] which is much faster.
-5. Unzip the package with unzip 2.16.zip (change the filename to match the one you have uploaded).
-You can then remove the zip file using the command         rm 2.16.zip
+5. Unzip the package with unzip 3.3.3.zip (change the filename to match the one you have uploaded).
+You can then remove the zip file using the command         rm 3.3.3.zip
 6. Upload app/config/local.php from your backup on your local machine to the fresh Mautic folder on the server (Mautic should now run)
 7. Upload your custom data if you have some.
-Custom fields may be found in the following folders: media/files; plugins; themes; translations
+Custom files may be found in the following folders: media/files; plugins; themes; translations

 ## I don't have SSH access